 This next example (from the MomDemo project) takes part of the last example and expands on it by adding a few package parameters and setting the parameter values, as well as saving the project after all the package settings have been added.

-In this example you saw how to add parameters to both the SSIS project and the package that was added to the project.
-When you are creating parameters, both the name of the parameter and the data type need to be specified.
+In this example, you saw how to add parameters to both the SSIS project and the package that was added to the project.
+When you are creating parameters, both the name of the parameter and the data type needs to be specified.
 Most data types are supported, but the following data types cannot be used for parameters: Object, DBNull, Char, and UInt16.
-Ideally the parameters should have unique names, but the same parameter name can be used in both a project and a package level parameter, meaning you could have a project parameter named “Connection” and a package level parameter named “Connection.”
+Ideally, the parameters should have unique names, but the same parameter name can be used in both a project and a package level parameter, meaning you could have a project parameter named “Connection” and a package level parameter named “Connection.”

-The line of code in the preceding example above that calls SetExpression shows you how to access the $Project parameter object that is used to access project level parameters when using SSIS expressions.
+The line of code in the preceding example above that calls SetExpression shows you how to access the $Project parameter object that is used to access project-level parameters when using SSIS expressions.
 Both the project and the package level parameters can be accessed through namespace objects, which are named $Project and $Package, respectively.

 Any of the parameters, whether they are stored on the project and parameter level, can be accessed using the $Namespace::ParameterName format (for example, $Package::PackageParameter1 or $Project::ProjectParameter2).

 As mentioned earlier in the Adding a User Interface to Your Component Topic, deployment in SQL Server 2012 changed from a single package deployment to a project deployment model.
-You can still use the previous deployment model by right-clicking on the SSIS project in SQL Server Data Tools and clicking the “Convert to Package Deployment Model” (see below screen shot), which will revert the deployment model to the pre- 2012 model of storing the packages in the MSDB database or Integration Services store.
+You can still use the previous deployment model by right-clicking on the SSIS project in SQL Server Data Tools and clicking the “Convert to Package Deployment Model” (see below screenshot), which will revert the deployment model to the pre- 2012 model of storing the packages in the MSDB database or Integration Services store.
 Keep in mind that if you’re using project or package level parameters in your packages or any task like the Execute Package Task that uses project references, you cannot use the package deployment model.

 The next example (from the MomDemo project) opens the project created in the previous example (myproject.ispac) and deploys it to the ProSSIS folder in the SSIS catalog on the local SQL Server 2014 server.

-In the preceding example DeployProject was called using the CatalogFolder class.
+In the preceding example, DeployProject was called using the CatalogFolder class.
 When you are deploying a project to a catalog, a folder must be used to store the project.
-In this case the “ProSSIS” folder was used.
+In this case, the “ProSSIS” folder was used.
 The Alter method was called to save the changes made to the folder, which in this example was simply adding a new project.